Frequently Asked Questions

 What is the timeframe of the internships?

-The dates for the internship program for Summer 2020 are June 1 – July 30.
-Employers will host an intern for 8 weeks at a minimum of 32 hours per week.
-A business may decide to allow the intern to continue to work past the 8 weeks if the intern is available.
+Students2Work Summer 2024 takes place June 3 – July 12.
+Companies will host an intern for 6 weeks at a minimum of 30 hours per week.
+The business may decide to allow the intern to continue working beyond the initial 6 weeks if the intern is available.

 Will transportation be provided?

-Transportation will be provided where available to and from work location and program-related events by Augusta Public Transit.
+Students and parents are encouraged to consider options that will provide daily and consistent student transportation to their work for the length of the internship.
+However, transportation can be provided where available to and from work locations and program-related events by Augusta Public Transit.

 How does the student benefit from an internship?

 The internship program is designed to provide students with education and experience that will bridge the gap between their classroom learning and intended career.
 It will afford students the opportunity to connect with potential employers, meet positive role models, gain soft skills training, literacy development, and financial management as well as provide career-path guidance.
-In addition, this initiative supports the mission of Richmond County School System.
+In addition, this initiative supports the mission of RCSS.

 What are the requirements for summer interns?

-Applicants must be at least 16 years of age by June 1, 2020, enrolled in Richmond County Schools, be in good academic standing and on track for grad uation.
-The student must also pass a drug test and background check.
+Applicants must be age 16 by June 3, 2024, enrolled in Richmond County schools, in good academic standing, and on track to graduate.

 How do I learn more about the services?

-Information will be available in the counseling department at Richmond County high schools, you can also visit: www.students2work.org to learn more.
+Information will be available in the counseling department at Richmond County High Schools, and you can also visit www.students2work.org to learn more.

 How are the selections made?

-Guidance counselors, teachers, and job skills coaches will utilize a scoring rubric to select students once they complete the application process.
+Guidance counselors, teachers, business representatives and job-skills coaches will utilize a scoring rubric to select students once they complete the application process.

 Once hired, what are the next steps for interns?

 Students will be contacted via email with instructions on next steps.
-They will attend a MANDATORY kickoff ceremony in which they will be paired with their business leader.
+They are required to attend a mandatory orientation meeting scheduled for June 3, 2024.

 Will the students receive training?

-Yes, there will be a weeklong MANDATORY paid training session for the students to learn employability skills and soft skills.
-Training will be hosted by local business leaders.
+Yes, there will be a 3-day MANDATORY paid training session for the students to learn employability and soft skills that will include lessons on Attendance/Punctuality, Financial Literacy, Teamwork and Conflict Resolution.
+Training will be hosted by local business leaders and the RCSS CTAE Department.
+The training is currently scheduled for May 29 – May 31, 2024.

 Business